maldins46/CovidAnalysis/README.md

 ## How to use the Python module

 The `/chart-generation` folder contains the Python code for the generation of charts and summary tables.
-If you want to try it, you need a Python interpreter in order to execute it.
-Code is tested with Python 3.8.
-Then, install the dependencies shown into the file `requirements.txt`.
-You can do with Anaconda, if you are using it; alternatively, run:
+A Python interpreter in order to try it (code is tested with Python 3.8).
+Then, install the dependencies shown into the file `requirements.txt`, running:

 ```bash
 pip install -r requirements.txt
 ```

-Use the following command to generate all the assets, like charts and summary tables in JSON.
+Use the following command to generate all the assets, like charts in PNG and summary tables in JSON.
 Assets will be saved in the project subfolder `/assets`.

 ```bash
 python ./chart-generation/chart-generation.py